overstock/incubator-airflow/snowflake-README.md

 # Limitations

 This code has only been tested with Airflow version 1.7.1.3.
-This code is not (yet) incorporated into teh Airflow distribution.
+This code is not (yet) incorporated into the Airflow distribution.

 March 28 2017